Ph.D. in Systems Engineering

 Final Defense

-The final dissertation defense is the culminating step of the PhD process.
-The main objective of this milestone is to confirm that the completed research constitutes a meaningful contribution to the body of knowledge in the student’s field of study.
-A secondary objective is to ensure that the written quality of the final document is adequate to highlight the value of the work and make it accessible for an educated audience.
-Often, there are intermediate meetings with the committee between the proposal and the defense to Students are eligible to defend their dissertation once they have completed all other requirements, including the publication requirement.
-The final defense committee must have five members (see Section 4.4.3).
+The final defense committee must have five members (see Dissertation Proposal Committee Composition).
 There is no required format for the dissertation.
 Rather, the candidate should work with their committee to prepare a satisfactory document.
-The candidate should circulate the final dissertation to their committee no later than two weeks before the oral defense date.
+The candidate should circulate the final dissertation to their committee no later than two (2) weeks before the oral defense date.
 Final defenses are advertised within the SIE and Engineering School.
 All interested parties are welcome to attend.
-The candidate gives a brief overview (30 to 35 minutes) of their dissertation research.
+The candidate gives a brief overview (thirty to thirty-five minutes) of their dissertation research.
 The candidate then takes questions from the audience and their committee.
 The committee deliberates and decides about whether the candidate has passed.

-PhD candidates must apply for graduation in SIS at the beginning of the semester in which they’re expected to graduate.
+Ph.D. candidates must apply for graduation in SIS at the beginning of the semester in which they’re expected to graduate.
 In addition, after successful completion of the final defense, the candidate must submit the dissertation via Libra (see Graduation Procedure) and complete the Survey of Earned Doctorates.

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found here.